 It’s your cousin’s birthday tomorrow, and you forgot to get them something.
 But you’re too busy to go into a store, and you’re traveling all day today.
 But it’s okay!
 You can just order it on your mobile.
 But that website that worked great on your computer at home doesn’t translate so well to your mobile device...so you’ll just go to a site that does.

-62% of smartphone users have purchased something on their mobile device in the last 6 months.
-With figures like that, the emphasis on creating a responsive ecommerce store that works across all devices is vital.
+62% of smartphone users have purchased something on their mobile device in the last six months.
+With figures like that, the emphasis on creating a responsive e-commerce store that works across all devices is vital.
 Thankfully, the tech to help get you there is relatively easy these days — there are no excuses for a poor mobile experience in 2018.

 Get to know the nuts and bolts of what good mobile UX looks like for your store.
 Using Shopify's store builder means that you automatically get a store that’s optimized for mobile devices, whereas anyone working with a more custom system like Drupal may have to put in some extra development time to get things just right.
 If you have gone with a shopping app as well, make sure that it’s been robustly tested before the big launch.

 It’s a hot, sunny day, and you’ve made the perfect lemonade.
-It’s the perfect sparkling solution for a warm summer’s day.
-But you’re selling it on an empty street and no-one knows you’re there.
+It’s the ideal sparkling solution for a warm summer’s day.
+But you’re selling it on an empty street, and no-one knows you’re there.
 That’s why you need to ramp up your online marketing strategy.
 Your plan should include paid, owned and earned media, and consist of useful and relevant content.